-It is important to know your rights and the types of offshore injuries and accidents as a seaman or other offshore worker.
+It’s important to know your rights and the types of offshore accidents as a maritime worker.

-- Types of Offshore Accidents: Chemical exposure, fire and explosion and slip and fall are just a few of the many offshore accidents that can cause maritime worker injury or death.
+- Types of Offshore Accidents – Chemical exposure, explosion, and slip and fall are a few of the many accidents that can cause injury or death.

-- Offshore Injury Rights: Do you know your rights if you are injured offshore?
-The right to medical care of your choosing and the right to consult with an experienced maritime attorney should be utilized as soon as possible after an offshore accident or injury.
+- Offshore Injury Rights – Do you know your rights if you are injured offshore?
+The right to medical care of your choosing and the right to consult with experienced maritime law lawyers should be utilized as soon as possible after an offshore accident or injury.

-Talk to New Orleans Maritime Law Lawyers Today
+Talk to our New Orleans Maritime Law Lawyers

 Offshore injuries while working a maritime job can be stressful, and navigating maritime law is no easy task.
 Since it was founded by Hugh Lambert in 1978, The Lambert Firm has represented thousands of injured maritime workers.